FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 Ok so you like a search result, what next?
 I created two areas to store results.
 1. A library (I assume you are familiar with the concept)
-2. A repository of research question
+2. A repository of research questions

 ### Library